-I was 24 and living alone in New York City.
+I was 25 and living alone in New York City.
 I felt I had my back to the wall, with a string of broken relationships behind me, failure and frustration on all sides, and a sense of the total futility of life.

 It was hard to accept that the way must lie through the ancient Torah path, yet clearly there was no alternative, and I had to surrender and accept the Torah code.

-Not long after that, I heard about Rabbi Nahman, the radical 18th century Chassidic innovator who, with the utmost grace and charm, proclaimed “a new pathway, which is really the old, old path our fathers walked”, the path of meditation, prayer, Torah study and practice that has enchanted me ever since.
+Not long after that, I heard about Rabbi Nachman, the radical 18th century Chassidic innovator who, with the utmost grace and charm, proclaimed “a new pathway, which is really the old, old path our fathers walked”, the path of meditation, prayer, Torah study and practice that has enchanted me ever since.

-I was trained as a writer, translator and communicator, and my goal is to try to share the eternal treasures of the Torah with you and with anyone else who sincerely wants to learn, regardless of their race, nation, background or beliefs.
+I was trained as a writer, translator and communicator, and my only goal is to try to share the eternal treasures of the Torah with you and with anyone else who sincerely wants to learn, regardless of their race, nation, background or beliefs.